 - Through one of the standard database interfaces such as ODBC, JDBC, ADO.NET, or OLE DB - Through one of the native database interfaces calls defined by the standard's API into calls that are understood by a specific database.
 To use a standard interface, you need to install the standard's API and a suitable driver or data provider.
-Then, install the standard database interface you want to use to access your DBMS by selecting the interface in the PowerBuilder Setup program.
+Then, run the PowerBuilder installer to install the standard database interface you want to use to access your DBMS.